Smart, well informed and less tolerant is what defines new age digital consumers.

 Locus Geocoder (Green Pin) pinpoints the exact address on the map irrespective of any obscure landmark mentioned by the end customer in their addresses, thus capturing accurate location instead of vague landmark.

 Most geocoding APIs are inefficient without the option of “suggestions” partially because of the missing “context”.
-Locus’ geocoding API helps find the most accurate coordinates for the address under consideration, accurate to door number, lane and locality.
+Locus’ Geocoding API helps find the most accurate coordinates for the address under consideration, accurate to door number, lane and locality.

 A significant reason for the success of Locus Geocoder is the access to a high volume of address data that our clients share with us along with the delivery information associated with those addresses.
-As the size of data increases so does our accuracy in geocoding leading to more profitable and optimised delivery routes.
+As the size of data increases so does our accuracy in geocoding leading to more profitable and optimized delivery routes.

 How Auto-Sortation functions

 On a daily basis, a massive amount of goods are packaged and shipped from one location to another.
 Delivering shipments from one point to another is never quite straightforward.

 Locus automated parcel sorting engine works on resolving two significant challenges at warehouses